splunk/public-o11y-docs/infrastructure/metrics-pipeline/metrics-usage-report.rst

 * Identify dimensions that are the main drivers of high cardinality.
 You might want to use these dimensions for your aggregation rules.
 * Determine which team member instrumented a high cardinality metric.

-With in-depth insights into your metrics usage and creation, you can make the most use of metrics pipeline management to aggregate or drop metrics which are the main cost drivers.
+With in-depth insights into your metrics usage and creation, you can make the most use out of metrics pipeline management to aggregate or drop metrics which are the main cost drivers.

+To learn more about metrics pipeline management, see :ref:`metrics-pipeline-intro`.